httpwg/http-extensions/draft-ietf-httpbis-digest-headers.md

 processing of invalid data.

-One of the benefits of using Integrity fields in a trailer section is that it allows hashing of bytes as they are sent or received.
+One of the benefits of using Integrity fields in a trailer section is that it allows hashing of bytes as they are sent.
 However, it is possible to design a hashing algorithm that requires processing of content in such a way that would negate these benefits.
 For example, Merkle Integrity Content Encoding
 {{?I-D.thomson-http-mice}} requires content to be processed in reverse order.